carbon-language/carbon-lang/docs/design/README.md

 and those representations may be the same as valid fully formed values for that type.
 For example, all values are legal representations of the unformed state for any type with a trivial destructor like `i32`.
-Types may define additional initialization for [hardened build mode](#build-modes).
+Types may define additional initialization for the [hardened build mode](#build-modes).
 For example, this causes integers to be set to `0` when in unformed state in this mode.

-Any operation on an unformed object _other_ than destruction or assignment to a fully formed value is an error, even if its in-memory representation is that of a valid value for that type.
+Any operation on an unformed object _other_ than destruction or assignment from a fully formed value is an error, even if its in-memory representation is that of a valid value for that type.